Financial-Times/cmdb.js/README.md

 });
 ```

-If you're playing with test or development data, you should point the library to a test environment:
+If you're playing with test or development data, you should point the library to a test environment, to avoid corrupting production:
 ```
 var CMDBclass = require("cmdb.js");
 var cmdb = new CMDBclass({